nelellen/python-api-challenge/README.md

 # python-api-challenge

-This assignment focuses on analyzing weather and climate for a planned Vacation
+This assignment analyzes the weather data drawn from an API to compare with city data.

 Collaborated with Nick Bartram for this assignment